nitesht2/DVD-Rental-Sales-Analysis-Using-SQL/README.md

 I used PostgreSQL on the DVD Rental database for analysis.
+Following task were done during the analysis:

 - Used the basics SQL syntax and analyzed data using aggregate functions with GROUP BY commands